pesekt1/GloboTicketProject/README.md

 Venue table

 ### 1.Step: Add immutable records:
+- Generate AddImmutableRecords migration based on the entity classes we added VenueDescription and VenueRemoved.
+- Update the local database.
 ![Adding Immutable Records](addingImmutableRecords.png)

 ### 2.Step: Creating a migration script

+Create MigrateVenueToImmutableRecords migration - we need to write the scripts for the Up and Down methods:

 ```C#
     public partial class MigrateVenueToImmutableRecords : Migration